Skip to content

 blog5

-Sales and Marketing CRMs are critical to reputation management, community outreach, and growth.
-Because they have tools to automate outbound education and outreach, they are often used to connect with and guide potential patients.
+Sales and Marketing CRMs are critical to fundraising, community outreach, and partnership management.
+Because they have tools to automate outbound education and outreach, they are often used to connect with and guide potential donors, referring providers, or partner organizations.
 They are also helpful in automating patient pathways through services that have pre-defined stages.
 For example, a sales and marketing CRM might be used for discharge and then move a patient through a care plan, timeline, and offer education.

 We have an electronic health record (EHR).
 This already is a database of patients!